 Where application for admission exceeds the number of places available, the following criteria will be applied, in the order set out below, to decide which children to admit.

-Before the application of oversubscription criteria, children with an Education Health Care Plan, which names the school will be admitted.
+Before the application of oversubscription criteria, children with a Statement of special educational need or education (SSEN), Health and Care Plan (EHCP) which names the school will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.

 Over Subscription Criteria